 Joint Health & the Arthritis Management Program (AMP)

 South Island Orthopedics offers patients who suffer from osteoarthritis a professional strength, pharmaceutical grade joint care supplement called Medicines Direct Joint Health.
 Joint Health is made of the finest quality glucosamine and chondroitin and is made in the USA (here in Long Island) following strict quality guidelines in an FDA inspected lab.
 Joint Health is based on clinical trials demonstrating a reduction in joint pain and an improvement in joint function in some patients who have osteoarthritis.
 Joint Health is NOT available in retail stores and is available here at our practice for your convenience.
-Below is a picture of a bottle of Joint Health.

 Free with your purchase of Joint Health is a valuable educational program called the Arthritis Management Program (AMP) which provides education on osteoarthritis, information on various treatment strategies, money-saving offers and other resources to help you manage your arthritis.